Explore your colour ideas with our expert designers at a one to one kitchen design appointment

 So if you’re looking to add a lick of paint to the walls of your kitchen space, consider a light pink hue.

 Allude to a light, airy and spacious kitchen area with a light blue colourway.
-A muted palette such as Morris Blue or Sky Blue, have light reflecting attributes which helps to make your kitchen space look and feel bigger.
+A muted palette such as Portland Blue or Sky, have light reflecting attributes which helps to make your kitchen space look and feel bigger.

 Contrast light blue cabinetry with Dove Grey cabinetry for a subtle yet effective two-tone design.
 Pairing with light oak herringbone flooring helps to incorporate warmth into your kitchen space, and marble splashbacks and worktops help to add contrast.